 Study of the major concepts and therapies required in the development, implementation and evaluation of primary health care.
 Clinical practice focuses on application of nursing theory, pathophysiological and epidemiological concepts and exploration of nursing therapies, skills and techniques essential to the provision of primary health care.
-(Prerequisite / Corequisite: NURS 5300 or NURS 5310 or NURS 5320; NURS 5330; Physiology requirement.)
+(Prerequisite / Corequisite: NURS 5300 or NURS 5310 or NURS 5320; NURS 5330; Physiology requirement and ACLS, PALS, or Neonatal Resucitation Protocol.)